 18. 1 gallon of bleach for sanitation and treating water

-The above listed items are a very basic food supply.¬† A person needs to add vitamins and nutrients to this emergency diet to maintain bodily functions and overall health.¬† To add a variety to this emergency diet, you can begin accumulating different types of canned goods.¬† Concentrate your efforts on goods that provide you with loads of vitamins and proteins.¬† Canned goods such as canned meats, canned beans, canned vegetables and fruits.¬† And remember to buy foods that your family normally eats.¬† For instance, I use canned tomatoes in my meals, so I have a lot of canned tomatoes in my emergency food storage.
+The above listed items are a very basic food supply.
+A person needs to add vitamins and nutrients to this emergency diet to maintain bodily functions and overall health.
+To add a variety to this emergency diet, you can begin accumulating different types of canned goods or can your own.
+Concentrate your efforts on goods that provide you with loads of vitamins and proteins.
+Canned goods such as canned meats, canned beans, soups, canned vegetables and fruits.
+And remember to buy foods that your family normally eats.

 In addition to food, many preppers also buy powdered drink mixes, tea bags, and coffee to add a variety to just drinking water.

-Emergencies arise all the time.¬† Sometimes they affect a large population and sometimes they are felt on a personal level¬†and only affect one household.¬† That being said, by a simply investment of adding an extra 10% of your monthly budget toward your food storage, you are investing in your piece of mind.¬†¬†If an unforeseen emergency occurs, your¬†stress level will¬†not be as heightened because you know that you are prepared for it.
+Emergencies arise all the time.
+Sometimes they affect a large population and sometimes they are felt on a personal level and only affect one household.
+That being said, start with a simply investment of food supplies and add an extra 10% of your monthly budget toward your food storage.
+Remember, you are investing in your piece of mind.
+If an unforeseen emergency occurs, your stress level will not be as heightened because you know that you are prepared for it.

 This information has been made available by Ready Nutrition